Wondering whether or not your organization needs a network assessment? The answer is always “YES”!

 Network penetration testing can be performed from two different perspectives:

-As such, network assessment can be categorized into external network vulnerability assessment and internal network vulnerability assessment
+Security teams categorize network assessment into external and internal network vulnerability assessments.

 An external network vulnerability assessment is carried out to test how effective your network’s perimeter security controls are.
 It not only helps in preventing and detecting cyber attacks but also identifies weaknesses in your network’s internet-facing assets like mail, web and FTP servers.

-The objective of this kind of network penetration testing is to detect all the weaknesses that can be exploited by the attackers to gain initial access to your organization’s network.
+This type of network penetration testing aims to detect all weaknesses that attackers could exploit to gain initial access to your organization’s network.

 Why Do You Need Network Assessment?

-Secure and robust network infrastructure is essential to your company’s cyber security.
-No matter how many technical controls and security policies you have put in place to secure your network, your organization cannot be deemed safe unless your network security is tested
+A secure and robust network infrastructure is essential to your company’s cyber security.
+No matter how many technical controls and security policies you have put in place to secure your network, your organization cannot be deemed safe unless your network security is tested.

-While conducting network assessment for your organization, all the devices connected to its network are thoroughly examined and analyzed.
-Once the flaws or weaknesses detected during the assessment are fixed, the risk of a successful cyber attack on your organization decreases substantially.
+While conducting a network assessment for your organization, all the devices connected to its network are thoroughly examined and analyzed.
+Fixing the flaws or weaknesses detected during the assessment substantially reduces the risk of a successful cyber attack on your organization.

 Given the huge financial losses caused by cyber attacks these days, conducting regular network assessment and penetration testing is a very wise and cost-effective measure to avoid losing millions in damages, legal fees and fines.
 In fact, network assessment can also protect you from compliance breaches, which can lead to heavy fines.